gregoire-badiche/telegraph/README.md

 This project is needing some serious documentation and comments.

-A new feature would be a non-blocking write() function for the master

-I want to make the communication more reliable by adding som error correction (using parity bits).
+I want to make the communication more reliable by adding some error correction (using parity bits).

 I also want to restrict the delay (and thus the baud rate) in such a way that at higher frequencies, a 4MHz or a 16MHz card can still communicate.